hjferguson/reddit-ML/README.md

 # reddit-ML
-ML model that figures overall sentiment of a reddit community
+ML model that takes a reddit post title and guesses which subreddit it belongs to

 <h1>Set up:</h1>